 If a consensus is reach by processes in a distributed system, the system can act like it would be a single process.
 This is the graal of every distributed systems.
 Unfortunately consensus is very difficult to achieve by faulty processes and unreliable network.

-The first and most influencial solution to this problem is the Paxos protocol.
+The first and most influential solution to this problem is the Paxos protocol.

 The chapter also explains 2 phase commit and how failing coordinator is hard to recover from.
-XA protocol is not implemented by a lot of systems, therefor it's not really a killer feature.
+XA protocol is not implemented by a lot of systems, therefore it's not really a killer feature.

-Consensus solution are very difficult and expensive to achieve, this is why developers should choose a weaker model, or rely on battle-prooved solutions: ZooKeeper.
+Consensus solution are very difficult and expensive to achieve, this is why developers should choose a weaker model, or rely on battle-proofed solutions: ZooKeeper.

 This chapter explains the approach of MapReduce, and how it sets the foundation of big data processing.